 There are many toddler clock options out there, but I’ve put together a list of some of my favorites.

-This budget-friendly clock is fully controlled by an app, portable, dimmable, and has a toddler lock.
+This budget-friendly clock is fully controlled by buttons on the device.

 This toddler clock uses facial expressions and colors for the time changes, functions as a sound machine, and offers a night light option.